ainephelan/ainephelan.github.io/_posts/2019-10-21-instacart_market_basket_analysis.md

 The nature of the challenge was purposefully time-constrained, the goal being not to achieve the best F-score, but instead for me to

-- Create and communicate a narrative around my approach to the data and the challenge
+- Create a narrative around my approach to the data and the challenge
+- Situate the data problem firmly within its business context
 - Make explicit my thought processes and reasoning
-- Situate the data problem in its business context
 - Communicate ideas for future work

 Below is the deck I prepared and presented.